AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `recently_viewed_product_previous` (local storage)

-Stores product IDs of recently previously viewed products for easy navigation.
+Stores product IDs of recently viewed products for easy navigation.

 - Is Secure?
 No
 - HTTP Only: No